mwarning/openwrt-firmware-selector/README.md

 The `names-<version>.json` files are based on JSON files created by OpenWrt (master): `Global build settings  ---> [*] Create JSON info files per build image`.

-A [Python script](misc/collect.py) is included to create those json files: `./collect.py bin/ --link 'https://downloads.openwrt.org/releases/%release/targets/%target/%file' > names-test.json`.
+A [Python script](misc/collect.py) is included to create those json files: `./collect.py bin/ --url 'https://downloads.openwrt.org/releases/{release}/targets/{target}' > names-test.json`.

 Note: Files `names-18.06.7.json` and `names-19.07.1.json` contain data for older OpenWrt releases that do not support JSON output.
 It was generated using heuristics.